Bulgarian desserts are among the most popular in all of Europe.

 Most Popular Bulgarian Desserts

 Most of the popular Bulgarian dishes on this list are easy to prepare.
-If you are not planning on visiting this Balkan country, you may want to try and prepare them yourself.
+If you are not planning on visiting Bulgaria, you may want to try and prepare them yourself.

 If cooking is not your thing, well it doesn’t matter, you can still enjoy this article.